How Modern Treasury Invented Event Locking

 That’s the subtle trade-off.
 While enums as class attributes are stored in the database, there’s nothing about the type classes there.

 You can flag a specific row as locked while I’m updating the enum column.
 But if the table you’re locking isn’t the same as the one you’re changing, flagging a specific row won’t work.
-You’d had to lock the entire table.
+You’d have to lock the entire table.

 This is the problem that I had.
 And it’s the same problem that Modern Treasury engineers had with their ledger.